Canada entry requirements for Austria passport holders

 May be checked

-Austrian passport holders need a visa to visit Canada in 2026.
-You must apply for a visitor visa (TRV) before you travel — there is no visa waiver or eTA option for Austrian citizens.
-Plan ahead, as processing can take several weeks.
+Austrian passport holders need an eTA to visit Canada in 2026.
+You must apply online before you travel — there is no visa waiver or full visa option for short visits.
+The eTA is quick to obtain, usually within minutes, but apply at least a few days in advance to allow for any delays.

 Entry requirements